fsc-data-science/Subgraphs-for-Labels/README.md

 1. Clone this repo.
 2. Save your API key into a .txt file as 'api_key.txt' (this exact naming allows the provided .gitignore to ignore your key and keep it off github).
-3. Open the `Subgraphs-for-Labels` R Project file in your R IDE (we recommend, RStudio).
+3. Open the `subgraphs-labels` R Project file in your R IDE (we recommend, RStudio).
 4. Confirm you have renv installed.
 5. Restore the R environment using `renv::restore()` while in the `Subgraphs-for-Labels` R Project.
 6. You can now run `Subgraph_labels.Rmd`